RealClearPolitics: Political poll averaging

 RealClearPolitics aggregates polls for presidential and congressional races into averages, known as the RealClearPolitics average, which are widely cited by media outlets.
-In 2008, Nate Silver of FiveThirtyEight said that RealClearPolitics was rigging its averages to favor Senator John McCain and other Republicans, although he later receded from this claim, indicating that his site and RCP had a friendly rivalry.
+In 2008, Nate Silver of FiveThirtyEight said that RealClearPolitics was rigging its averages to favor Senator John McCain and other Republicans, although he later retreated from this claim, indicating that his site and RCP had a friendly rivalry.
 McIntyre denied having a conservative bent, saying that the site was a business and had "no interest in screwing around with that for partisan purposes".

 In 2012, Ben Smith, editor-in-chief of BuzzFeed, said "They are a huge force.
 Their polling average is the Dow Jones of campaign coverage."

-In 2016, Republicans performed 1.7% better than the final RealClearPolitics average, and Republicans performed 3.3% better than the site's average in 2014.
-In the 2016 presidential election, the final RealClearPolitics average margin overestimated Democrat Hillary Clinton's popular vote performance by 1.3%.
-The final electoral college prediction map produced by RealClearPolitics predicted the average outcome to be that she would narrowly win the election with 272 electoral votes.
-However, she lost the election to Republican Donald Trump despite winning the popular vote.
-In 2018, the site underestimated the Democratic vote in the 2018 congressional elections by just over one percentage point.

 Right before Super Tuesday during the 2016 presidential primaries, Bevan called Super Tuesday for Donald Trump, telling The New York Times, "It will be a Trump tsunami" and predicting a Trump victory in every state holding a primary that day except for Texas.

+An article in The New York Times said that "top political analysts" raised concerns about RealClearPolitics polling averages influenced by polls skewing towards Trump and not adhering to "best practices like person-to-person phone interviews" during the 2020 presidential elections.
+Cannon responded by noting that RCP's polling average in the election was off by 1.47 points in favor of Democratic candidate Joe Biden across seven battleground states, compared to 4.87 points in favor of Biden for polling conducted by The New York Times.